andreterceiro/dio-mobile-meu-tudo--working-with-hooks-on-react/README.md

 Comments:

-- The onPress declaration on the different buttons ("Remover" or "Adcionar" in the images)
+- The onPress declaration on the different buttons ("Remover" or "Adcionar" in the images);
+- These methods of the above item call the method dispatch indicated in the line that you declared the use of useReducer;